samaradel/www_threefold/www.threefoldtoken.com/content/information/tech-new-internet.md

 - Secure: open-source distributed software with transparent code.
 No security backdoors
 - Green: energy-efficient OS resulting in very low node power consumption.

-## Artificial Intelligence: Self healing and self driving
+## Self Healing Technology: Self healing and self driving

 GIG has developed Jumpscale and At Your Service (AYS) which allows the creation of blueprints to auto-deploy applications within the compute environment.

 Our robots are constantly checking the health and uptime of the infrastructure and runtime environments, guaranteeing performance & availability of applications.

-### The benefits of our Artificial Intelligence protocols include the following:
+### The benefits of our Self Healing Technology protocols include the following:

 - Self Healing: the platform regenerates when health issues are detected that cause downtime for infrastructure and applications
 - Intelligence: agents capture information from the grid and make intelligent decisions to provide an ideal and optimal host environment for software code and containerized applications